Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 ## Value types

 * **Serialization**:
-The serializer emits an `$id` for every JSON complex type, that means that if you have a custom struct, the serializer will append an id to it, however, there will never be a reference to these ids, since by default it uses `ReferenceEquals` when checking for references.
+The serializer emits an `$id` for every JSON complex type, that means that if you have a custom struct (which is value type), the serializer will append an `$id` to it, however, there will never be a reference to those `$id`s, since by default it uses `ReferenceEquals` when comparing the objects.

 ```cs
 public static void SerializeStructs()